annalisew19/MICB475_Team4/meeting_notes/march_31.md

 - Should we include beta diversity and ISA results in the manuscript?

 ### Meeting Notes
-- only include Gini plot for random tree in manuscript, mention accuracy %
+- only include Gini plot for random tree in manuscript, mention accuracy %， look into rhodanobacter
 - core microbiome a bit too messy, simplify and can resend to evelyn
 - find literature to explain the biological phenomenom for Streptomyces
 - dont need to do picrust
 - 2 types of publication: one with peer review (require extra meeting with editor during the summer), one without
+- literature: can mention results from our paper

 ### Next week